robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Parramatta Eels           (home) to beat 	Newcastle Knights         (away) with a probability of 	67.50%

 Robs Elo predicts 	Sydney Roosters           (home) to beat 	Wests Tigers              (away) with a probability of 	72.57%

+### Round 14 (generated 04/06/2018)

+Robs Elo predicts 	Penrith Panthers          (away) to beat 	Canberra Raiders          (home) with a probability of 	61.58%

+Robs Elo predicts 	South Sydney Rabbitohs    (away) to beat 	Gold Coast Titans         (home) with a probability of 	77.32%

+Robs Elo predicts 	Manly Sea Eagles          (home) to beat 	New Zealand Warriors      (away) with a probability of 	57.04%

+Robs Elo predicts 	Sydney Roosters           (away) to beat 	Newcastle Knights         (home) with a probability of 	61.18%

+Robs Elo predicts 	North Queensland Cowboys  (away) to beat 	Parramatta Eels           (home) with a probability of 	63.49%

+Robs Elo predicts 	Cronulla Sharks           (home) to beat 	Wests Tigers              (away) with a probability of 	78.22%

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	Brisbane Broncos          (away) with a probability of 	74.88%

+Robs Elo predicts 	St George Dragons         (away) to beat 	Canterbury Bulldogs       (home) with a probability of 	60.35%